2016 •Super Nintendo

 JXD 100 becomes much easier to judge once it is forced into the same room as Odroid Go, JXD 200, and D-R35S Plus.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 JXD 100 versus Odroid Go is interesting because closest match is the obvious angle.
-Odroid Go sits close enough to JXD 100 to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with JXD 100, Odroid Go makes the more obvious play for readers who care about closest match.
 Odroid Go is tracked around Discontinued.
 Its overall rating is ⭐️.
-More importantly, jXD 100 versus JXD 200 is interesting because better value is the obvious angle.
-Compared with JXD 100, JXD 200 makes the more obvious play for readers who care about better value.
+From another angle, jXD 100 versus JXD 200 is interesting because better value is the obvious angle.
+If JXD 100 feels almost right but not quite, JXD 200 is the sort of nearby detour that can completely change the shortlist.
 JXD 200 is tracked around Discontinued.
-In practice, its overall rating is ⭐️⭐️⭐️.
+That said, its overall rating is ⭐️⭐️⭐️.
 That said, jXD 100 versus D-R35S Plus is interesting because closest match is the obvious angle.
-More importantly, compared with JXD 100, D-R35S Plus makes the more obvious play for readers who care about closest match.
+In practice, if JXD 100 feels almost right but not quite, D-R35S Plus is the sort of nearby detour that can completely change the shortlist.
 D-R35S Plus is tracked around 40.0.
 More importantly, its overall rating is ⭐️⭐️¼.

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.